mrkcass/MammothPlayer4K/README.txt

   *Movies are loaded from the sdcard. the default directory is /sdcard/aristocrat/movies.
    If you would like to use a different path, change "mMoviePath" to your liking.
   *Some streaming formats are known to cause a crash.
-I know it is something to do with how I restart the animation when looping.
+I know it is something to do with how I restart the animation when looping. test